USCGC Eastwind: History

 In 1966 she left Boston MA in September for Operation Deep Freeze '67' returned April 1967.
 Captain William Benkert, Commanding.

-The winter of 1968, CAPT C. William Bailey, Commanding, Eastwind entered the Great Lakes to aid with icebreaking duties, during a particularly severe ice winter.
+In March and April 1968, CAPT C. William Bailey, Commanding, Eastwind entered the Great Lakes to aid with icebreaking duties, during a particularly severe ice winter.
 Her deep polar draft became problematic in the shallow Great Lakes, which required carrying minimal fuel (to lessen draft) and frequent refueling.
 Eastwind returned to Boston Spring 1968, and replenished for Arctic East Summer deployment.

 In early June 1968, Eastwind departed Boston and participated in Arctic East Summer 1968, CAPT C. William Bailey, Commanding.
 After opening the shipping route to Thule AFB on July 4, 1968, Eastwind continued oceanographic studies in the Greenland Sea and Disko Island regions.
 Eastwind sailed into Sondestrom Fjord to measure calving glacier outfalls.
 Later in Disko Bay (Bugt) a propeller shaft bearing started to separate.
 The shaft was clamped and the ship limped back to Boston mid-Summer 1968, on one propeller shaft, for drydock repairs in East Boston.
 This negated a planned liberty port call in Edinburgh, Scotland.
 Eastwind departed Boston 3 weeks later and returned to salvage the remaining Arctic-East summer navigation season in the Greenland Sea.
 Returning to Boston in early November, Eastwind departed Boston mid-November 1968 and traveled to the USCG Yard at Curtis Bay, Baltimore.
-She was Decommissioned early Dec 1968, and remained mothballed at Curtis Bay with a Caretaker Crew, until being sold for scrap.
+She was Decommissioned early Dec 1968, and remained mothballed at Curtis Bay with a caretaker crew, until being sold for scrap.

 In 1972 she was sold for scrap and last seen at the breaking yards in New Jersey in 1976 or 1977.